AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-12-11-heading-links-in-jekyll.md

 ---
 title: Create Heading Links in Jekyll with Includes
-description: Want to make it easier for users to link to a heading in your blog?
-Learn how to create heading links in Jekyll using includes.
+description: Make it easier for users to link to headings in your blog posts with a simple include file and some Liquid templating.
 keywords: [heading links in jekyll]
 categories: [liquid, jekyll]
 lastUpdated: 2020-05-24